bnb-chain/bnb-chain.github.io/docs/getting-started.md

 and [node RPC](beaconchain/develop/api-reference/node-rpc.md) interfaces.
 - Run a [full node](beaconchain/fullnode.md) to listen to and broadcast live updates on transactions, blocks, and consensus activities
 - Extract other data of Binance Chain via full node or [APIs](beaconchain/develop/api-reference/dex-api/paths.md#apiv1markets)
-- [Develop tools](Integrate.md#sdks) and application to help users use Binance Chain and Binance DEX
+- [Develop tools](Integrate.md#sdks) and applications to help users use Binance Chain and Binance DEX

 ### What can you do with BNB Smart Chain (BSC)?